detrading/bittrex-php/README.md

+**I'm a github noob and I am in the process of learning github and programming; this is one of my trial repos**
 ### It is recommended that you read the official documentation first

 V3 ( V1.1 eol ), All interface methods are initialized with the same methods provided by Bitfinex.
 More details [src/api](https://github.com/zhouaini528/zb-php/tree/master/src/Api)